vafansjev/SimplePythonWebsocketApp_wtih_queue/README.md

-# This is just a simple websocket application using python (async)
+# This is just a simple websocket application using python (async + queue)

 ### Its run socket server locally on port 8765 and listens to all incoming messages.
 Note: